icub-tech-iit/gh-action-repo-selective-sync/README.md

 The Personal Access Token (PAT) that allows accessing the source repository.
 It may be the standard `GITHUB_TOKEN`.

-Be careful as `GITHUB_TOKEN` will expire after 1 hour and this could be problematic if the first copy takes longer.
-To get around this, simply specify a dedicated PAT.

 ### `token-target`
 The Personal Access Token (PAT) that allows accessing the target repository.